*Note- I toned this post down a little when I rehosted blog photos in 2026.*

 Hmm... let's think about that.
 Yeah, there's right and wrong, but who says the Pope knows best what they are?

-Figuring out what's right and wrong takes careful thinking and discussion about the happiness and suffering that may or may not be caused by an action.
-And that's not at all what the Pope does.
-Rather, he cherrypicks his definitions of right and wrong out of a crusty, old, racist, sexist, homophobic, self-contradictory body of literature based on made-up revelations from an imaginary being.
+Figuring out what's right and wrong takes careful thinking and discussion about the happiness, suffering, and other possible consequences of an action.
+Maybe the pope does that.
+But it seems more like he cherrypicks his definitions of right and wrong out of a self-contradictory body of ancient literature that purports to be revelations from a supernatural being.

-So rather than honoring the Pope, I think we should call him out on this prolonged scam.
-We should realize that "morals grounded in faith" really means "arbitrary rules based on personal bias and ancient superstition".
+So I think that "morals grounded in faith" really means something more like, "arbitrary rules based on personal bias and ancient superstition".
 Popes, prophets, and presidents might imagine that they have a magic moral guide, but really, common sense and rational ethics are all that any of them, or we, have ever had to decide what's right and wrong.

 Don't let them take those things away from you.